ErpNetDocs/winclient/introduction/expression-fields/functions.md

  ***Example:*** SUBSTRING([ProductDescription], 7, 5)

-If the Product description is ‘White paper’, then the function will return ‘Paper’.
+If the product description is ‘White paper’, then the function will return ‘Paper’.